abdullahselek/HerePy/README.rst

 Introduction
 ============

 This library provides a pure Python interface for the `HERE API <https://developer.here.com/>`_.
-It works with Python versions Python 3.x.
+It works with Python versions 3.x.

 `HERE <https://www.here.com/>`_ provides location based services.
 HERE exposes a `rest APIs <https://developer.here.com/documentation>`_ and this library is intended to make it even easier for Python programmers to use.